passthefist/TaggedRest/README.md

 This is determined by the convention of resource routes ending in an id/paramter (*/[i:photoid]*) and collections ending in the name of the collection (*/photos*).

+Validation
+-

+Validation is done using a json schema validator.
+The query/form parameters are treated as a nested json structure.
+This structure comes from php's built in query deserialization.
+Query params like '?item[key]=value' are serialized as an array like ```array( 'item' => array('key'=>'value'))```.

+This is fed into a validator that ensures the query parameters are structured how the API expects.
+For more info on json schema syntax and options, check http://json-schema.org/.

+The schemas for each controller function are registered in the constructor.

 Controllers
 -
 Controllers handle the http request.
 A handler method expects to be passed a stdClass object.